thinhpham2122/TTT4/README.md

 Result
 ------
 After training overnight, it learned to plays valid moves, block other player from wining, and win when there is 3 in a line.
 However, there is little evident of it planning several moves ahead.
 This model did not master the game, and there is room for improvement.
+Also, the game does not have much complexity for strategy development.
+Checkout the improved version of the game:  https://github.com/yuichan2122/TTT5